I just saw this movie in theaters. This review is going to be kind of long, so let me put this in general terms:

 If you're watching this movie because you're intrigued by the story: just know that this 2-sentence blurb from Wikipedia (the one on MyAnimeList is very strangely worded and sounds very bad, honestly) is the entire plot: "The story takes place one day in summer.
 A group of young men are planning to watch fireworks from the town's lighthouse, wondering if fireworks are round or flat when seen from the side.
 Somewhere else, the class idol Nazuna asks the boy who likes her, Norimichi, to elope with her.
 What fate awaits these two in a day that keeps repeating itself?"
 That's it.
 Don't expect much more.

 Art: This would have been the best part of the movie if not for the random CGI scenes.
 There were several minute-long sequences where the movie would switch between beautiful animation of the characters on bikes featured in the trailer to some horrible CGI rendering of the characters on bikes, then back and forth until they got to their destination.
 It honestly looked horrible and ruined the look of the movie.
 Other than that, the fireworks and other scenes were lit beautifully, and I can't remember there being any moments where the animation looked super rushed (though of course there were parts, but I count on stuff looking better on the Blu-Ray).
-Overall the art was cool to look at and Shaft definitely incorporated their own style by including their signature "head tilt" (shown in 1st gif below) use of odd camera angles.
+Overall the art was cool to look at and Shaft definitely incorporated their own style by including their signature "head tilt" use of odd camera angles.

 Sound: This is what first drew me to the film and it was the best part of it, followed by the art (which would have tied if not for the horrible CGI parts).
 It was slightly disappointing that the image song only played during the credits, and there was one awkward part where Nazuna danced to a slow song for the full 4 minutes in the middle of the movie.
 While the song wasn't bad, its placement and length was; it made me feel like I was watching someone's ridiculous drug-fueled hallucination instead of Uchiage Hanabi.